snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Two!"
     Begin to describe the Lifestyle your character had growing up or their current outlook on life.
 As you do, pick one of the following Lifestyles to start the game with.

 **Carefree:** Your character lives a relatively carefree life, perhaps because of your young age, wealthy upbringing, or optimistic demeanor.
 Increase the results of your rolls using Heart or Hurry by $+1$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+3$.
+When you reach Level 4 this bonus improves to $+2$, and at Level 9 it improves to $+3$.

 **Eager:** Your character is eager for more out of life, perhaps because of a teenage rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
 Increase the results of your rolls using Hand or Hurt by $+1$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+3$.
+When you reach Level 4 this bonus improves to $+2$, and at Level 9 it improves to $+3$.

 **Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
 Increase the results of your rolls using Head or Home by $+1$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+3$.
+When you reach Level 4 this bonus improves to $+2$, and at Level 9 it improves to $+3$.

 !!! black "DM Note: Changing Lifestyles"
     ```@raw html